Vishaylinp/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 5 Display current directory contents long format , hidden and numerical Task 6 Create a script that creates a directory named my first directory in the tmp directory Task 7 Move the file betty from tmp to tmp my first directory Task 8 Delete the file betty.
+Task 5 Display current directory contents long format , hidden and numerical Task 6 Create a script that creates a directory named my first directory in the tmp directory Task 7 Move the file betty from tmp to tmp my first directory Task 8 Delete the file betty
+Task 9 Delete the directory my first directory that is in the tmp directory